AmirHamzahR/Scientific_Calculator/README.md

 Handles the GPIO initializations based on [`gpio_init.h`](##gpio_init.h):
 - Successful initialization of GPIOs leads to their integration in the main program.

+# License

+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT) and is open for any contributions.

+> All documents are referenced from the University of Edinburgh